 Great space to make your own.
 2,700 Sq St. including bathrooms and parking.
 Water is included, the tenant will pay for electricity.
 You can use one big space or di...

 - Bldg.Kaneohe Woods

-Ocean front condo property located on beautiful Punaluu Beach.
-Peaceful surroundings.
-Nicely laid out studio apartment with completely new ceramic tile shower installed...
+Ocean front condo property.
+Beautiful Punaluu Beach just steps away.
+Nicely laid out studio apartment with completely new ceramic tile shower installed in 2015.
+Tenant...

 - Bldg.Hanohano Hale